Skip to main content

 API Rate Limits

-The epilot API implements rate limiting to ensure fair usage and maintain service quality for all users.
+The epilot API enforces rate limits to ensure fair usage and consistent service quality.

 Rate Limit Response

-When rate limits are exceeded, the Entity API responds with:
+When you exceed a rate limit, the API responds with:

 HTTP 429 - Too Many Requests

-The response includes a Retry-After header indicating the number of seconds until the quota is reset.
-You should implement retry logic based on this header value.
+The Retry-After header indicates how many seconds until the quota resets.
+Implement retry logic based on this value.

 Default Quotas